Ecuador imposes curfew after protests push government out of capital

 QUITO (Reuters) - Ecuadorean President Lenin Moreno on Tuesday ordered a curfew around government buildings after six days of violent anti-austerity protests that have pushed his administration out of the capital Quito and brought hundreds of arrests.

-Following tactics that have toppled past governments, thousands of indigenous demonstrators have flooded the highland capital.
-Some burst through security cordons to briefly enter the National Assembly on Tuesday afternoon, waving flags, pumping their fists and chanting: “We are the people!”
+Following tactics that have toppled previous governments, thousands of indigenous demonstrators have flooded the highland capital.
+Some burst through security cordons to briefly enter the National Assembly on Tuesday, waving flags, pumping their fists and chanting: “We are the people!”

 Elsewhere in Quito and other flashpoints, masked and stick-wielding protesters hurled stones and battled with security forces, who responded with tear gas.
 The clashes injured 19 civilians and 43 police officers, authorities said.

+Facing the biggest challenge to his 2-1/2-year rule, Moreno has refused to reinstate fuel subsidies he recently cut and ruled out stepping down.

+“Under no circumstance,” Moreno said in an interview with domestic TV channel Teleamazonas late on Tuesday.
+“I don’t see why I should (resign) if I’m making the right decisions.”

-Facing the biggest challenge yet to his 2-1/2-year rule, President Lenin Moreno has declared a state of emergency here and relocated government operations to the coastal city of Guayaquil where there has been less trouble.
+Moreno has declared a state of emergency and relocated government operations to the coastal city of Guayaquil where there has been less trouble.

 In a written decree on Tuesday, Moreno ordered that authorities restrict movement close to government buildings and strategic installations between 8 p.m. and 5 a.m. to keep order.

 The government is seeking mediation from the United Nations or Roman Catholic Church.
-“We encourage dialogue as the necessary route to find a common cause that prioritizes the national interest and social peace,” Moreno said.
+Moreno has received “firm backing” for his handling of the unrest from seven Latin American countries, including Brazil, Argentina and Peru, according to Peru’s foreign ministry.

-Protests erupted last Thursday when the government cut fuel subsidies here as part of a package of economic reforms, in keeping with a $4.2 billion International Monetary Fund (IMF) loan.
+Protests erupted last Thursday when the government cut fuel subsidies as part of a package of reforms, in keeping with a $4.2 billion International Monetary Fund (IMF) loan.

+Moreno told Teleamazonas the measures would help Ecuador rein in an “immense” fiscal deficit he inherited from leftist predecessor Rafael Correa, whom he accuses of misusing public funds and leaving behind a raft of unfinished or unneeded construction projects.

+“That’s why I understand that God and the people have put me in this place, to solve these problems,” Moreno said.
+“All we need is a little bit of understanding from the Ecuadorean people.”

 Indigenous groups and others have been barricading roads with burning tires, rocks and branches.
 Police have deployed armored vehicles and water cannon.

-Almost 680 people have been arrested, authorities say, including a legislator who supports Moreno’s predecessor Rafael Correa.
+Almost 680 people have been arrested, authorities say, including a legislator who supports Correa.

-Moreno has accused the leftist Correa, his one-time mentor and boss when he was vice president, of seeking a coup with the help of Venezuela’s President Nicolas Maduro.
+Moreno has accused Correa, his one-time mentor and boss when he was vice president, of seeking a coup with the help of Venezuela’s President Nicolas Maduro.

 Moreno had enthusiastically backed Correa during his decade-long rule but broke with him after winning a 2017 election to succeed him, and moved economic policies to the right.